mjguisado/speedis/doc/Coalescing.md

 These results can be explained because the requests arriving at Speedis while the cached version had expired had to go to the origin (Cache stampede), leading to a response time slightly above the 500ms it takes the origin to respond.
 However, now all requests arriving while the first request that found the cached version expired is refreshing it will wait for the cache to be updated before reusing the value.
 The average wait time is distributed randomly between 0 and 500ms, which results in an average of 250ms, as observed in this scenario.

 ## Request coalescing across different instances
-Finally, we modify the configuration to enable the coalescing mechanisms for requests arriving across different instances (lock = true) and restart the environment.
+Finally, we modify the configuration to enable the coalescing mechanisms for requests arriving across different instances (distributedRequestsCoalescing = true) and restart the environment.
 ```sh
 docker compose up --build -d
 ```